 How can I make my car seat more comfortable for a long trip?

-The most important step to enhancing your newborn’s comfort on a long trip is properly securing their five-point harness.
+The most important step to enhancing your newborn’s comfort on vacations with babies is properly securing their five-point harness.
 The harness should be snug but not tight and allow your newborn to sit up without slouching or falling to the side.

 How Can I Get My Baby to Sleep in the Car?

-As every parent quickly learns, getting your newborn to sleep can be a challenge.
+As every parent quickly learns, getting your newborn to sleep during baby vacations can be a challenge.
 And sleeping in the car during a road trip presents a whole new host of challenges and distractions that can keep your baby awake.